 - If the color isn’t dark enough, add more of one or both colors until you achieve the desired shade.

-If you want to go all-natural, there are a few ways to mix and make black paint with just a few household items and mixing techniques.
+If you want to go all-natural, there are a few different ways to mix and make black paint with just a few household items and mixing techniques.

 Can You Make Black Color Paint at Home with Grey Paint?

-If you want to turn gray into bold black by using the black color itself, simply add black paint to the gray (or the mixture of white and black) until you achieve the desired darker shade of gray that resembles black.
+If, however, you want to turn gray into bold black by using the black color itself, it can be done.
+Simply add black paint to the gray (or the mixture of white and black) until you achieve the desired darker shade of gray that resembles black.

 A Few Things to Keep In Mind

-Remember that when you mix colors, the resulting shade can sometimes be slightly different from what you expected.
+When you mix colors, the resulting shade can sometimes slightly differ from what you expected.

-So, in my opinion, if you urgently need a specific shade of black for an important project, you are better off purchasing black paint from a store than preparing it at home.
+So, in my opinion, if you urgently need a specific shade of black for an important project, you are better off purchasing the black paint from a store than preparing it at home.

 Finally, when combining colors, it is essential to use a clean palette/container and brush for each new color to avoid muddying the shades.